Damien Chrysostome: International career

-In 2001, Chrysostome appeared in all three of country's matches in the 2004 African Nations Cup.
+In 2001, Chrysostome appeared in all three of his country's matches in the 2004 African Nations Cup.
 The Benin national team lost all three of their games in the first round of competition, and failed to secure qualification for the quarter-finals.
 He was ever-present in the 2008 tournament, when again Benin failed to progress beyond the group stage.